Imagine there were no more dance halls in your town.

 David has spent a decade studying Kung Fu.
 I was not surprised that he sees parallels between learning Kung Fu and dance.
 But one ritual seemed curious to me.
 “We had to bow in and bow out [before and after class].
 First to the school, and then to the past and current masters.
 There’s a lot of bowing.”

 I’m a little unfamiliar with bowing to inanimate objects and dead people.
-So I asked my husband Paul about this.
+So I asked my partner Paul about this.
 He’s taken plenty of martial arts classed as both child and adult.

 “Yeah, as a kid I had to bow to the classroom before going in.
 And in Muay Thai we had to bow to the punching bag.
 If we didn’t bow, we had to do pushups.”

 Whoa… Why did you have to bow to the punching bag?